r3dcube/npartiTools/README.md

 # npartiTools

 This tool combines several tools that exist in the ../scripts repository which will be removed soon.
 This update has more features and a UI bug fixes.
+This tool only has UI's for the tube extrusion and bubble scripts, additional tools will be added shortly.

 Tube Extrusion